Quansight/Quansight-website/apps/labs/posts/enhancements-to-numba-guvectorize-decorator.md

 ---
-title: 'Enhancements to Numba's guvectorize decorator'
+title: 'Enhancements to Numba''s guvectorize decorator'
 published: February 25, 2021
 author: guilherme-leobas
 description: 'Starting from Numba 0.53, Numba will ship with an enhanced version of the @guvectorize decorator.
 Similar to the @vectorize decorator, @guvectorize now has two modes of operation: Eager, or decoration-time compilation and Lazy, or call-time compilation'